PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 sidebar: Docs
 showTitle: true
 author: ['ian-vanagas']
-date: 2022-10-10
+date: 2022-10-11
 featuredImage: ../images/tutorials/banners/migrate-eu-cloud.png
 topics: ['configuration']
 ---

-> **Warning:** Migrating event data to PostHog's EU Cloud is a time consuming process, likely to take several days or weeks, and there is currently no way to migrate insights or dashboards.
-We strongly recommend that users with a large amount of event data begin by creating a new EU cloud instance and migrate data at a later point, if strictly needed.
+> **Warning:** Migrating event data to PostHog's EU Cloud is a time consuming process, likely to take several days or weeks.
+We strongly recommend users with a large amount of event data begin by setting up and connecting a new EU cloud instance and migrating data later, if needed.
+There is currently **no way** to migrate the following data (although it is accessible via the PostHog API):
+- PostHog user accounts
+- actions, cohorts
+- insights, dashboards
+- annotations
+- feature flags, experiments
+- project settings, internal filters, API keys

 For many companies, teams, and products, keeping customer data within the EU is critical for compliance with regulations such as GDPR.
 To help them with this, we’ve created an EU Cloud hosting option.
 It includes all the features of PostHog, with data being hosted in the EU (specifically Germany).